ligolang/tezos-academy/src/frontend/src/pages/Chapters/JS/ChapterVariant/course.md

 # Chapter 12 : Unit, Variant and Pattern matching

-<dialog character="mechanics">Captain, before we go, you may want to setup your commands to set the ship code and go to a destination.</dialog>
+<dialog character="mechanics">Captain, before we go, you may want to set up your commands to set the ship code and go to a destination.</dialog>

 Optionals are a pervasive programing pattern in OCaml.
 Since Michelson and LIGO are both inspired by OCaml, optional types are available in LIGO as well.
 Similarly, OCaml features a unit type, and LIGO features it as well.
 Both the option type and the unit types are instances of a more general kind of types: variant types (sometimes called sum types).